Xilinx/Vitis-Tutorials/Getting_Started/Vitis/Part4-data_center.md

 v++ -l -t hw --platform xilinx_u250_gen3x16_xdma_4_1_202210_1 --config ../../src/u250.cfg ./vadd.xo -o ./vadd.xclbin
 ```

-To target Hardware, the `v++ -t` option is set to `hw` and the `emconfigutil` command is not needed, as you will be running on an actual hardware platform rather than an emulated platform.
+To target hardware, the `v++ -t` option is set to `hw` and the `emconfigutil` command is not needed, as you will be running on an actual hardware platform rather than an emulated platform.
 All other options remain identical.

 Building for hardware targets can take a couple of hours, or more significant time depending on the design complexity, the machine you are building on, and its current workload.

-After the build completes you can run the application on a system with the Alveo U200 Data Center accelerator card using the following command:
+After the build completes you can run the application on a system with the AMD Alveo™ U200 Data Center accelerator card using the following command:

 ```bash
 ./app.exe
 ```

-*NOTE: Make sure to run the program on a server where the Alveo card is installed.
-If you built the application on a different machine, you will need to source the /opt/xilinx/xrt/setup.sh script after connecting to the desired server and before running the above command.*
+>**NOTE:** Make sure to run the program on a server where the Alveo card is installed.
+If you built the application on a different machine, you will need to source the `/opt/xilinx/xrt/setup.sh` script after connecting to the desired server and before running the above command.

 You should see the same TEST PASSED message indicating that the run completed successfully.
-If you look in the u250/hw folder you will see some of the files that were created during this build and run process.
+If you look in the `u250/hw` folder, you will see some of the files that were created during this build and run process.
 Refer to *Targeting Software Emulation* for a brief explanation of the different files.

 Congratulations!!
 You have just completed your first run of a Vitis accelerated application on the Alveo U250 card!
 There are additional [Vitis-Tutorials](https://github.com/Xilinx/Vitis-Tutorials) to work through to learn additional details of the Vitis tools, and [Vitis_Accel_Examples](https://github.com/Xilinx/Vitis_Accel_Examples/tree/2022.1) to use for examples of host application and kernel coding.

 ## Next Step

   **Click here to [Visualizing Results and Viewing Reports](./Part5.md)**

 <p class="sphinxhide" align="center"><sub>Copyright © 2020–2023 Advanced Micro Devices, Inc</sub></p>